I’m Being Sued By Timeshare Resort: What Should I Do?

 If you are being sued by timeshare resort companies, then you need to take action straightaway.
 With the number of cases being won against them, most timeshare companies are running scared, and some may employ intimidating tactics to avoid encountering any further resistance from their members.
 But, as we always say, as timeshare holders we must unite together if we are to counter the shady tactics of timeshare companies and to improve the industry as a whole for all of us.

-To gain advice on your timeshare situation, get in touch with our team of expert timeshare lawyers, who will be able to walk you through your rights, and the next steps for putting your timeshare to rights.
+To gain advice on your timeshare situation, get in touch with our team of expert timeshare lawyers, who will be able to walk you through your rights.